MCH1025 : Critical Skills

 Teaching Rationale And Relationship

-The module is delivered in just the first semester of stage 1 to provide students with an intensive grounding in knowledge and skills that will be fundamental across the rest of their degree programme, whatever that degree programme is.
-Lectures provide students with accounts and rationales of the principles and methods of good scholarly practice.
-In seminars students will develop their understanding of, and skills in applying, these methods.
-The library briefing complements this grounding in academic integrity by outlining an array of methods for finding primary and secondary resources.
+The module is delivered in the first semester of stage 1 to provide students with an intensive grounding in knowledge and skills that will be fundamental across the rest of their degree programme.
+Lectures provide students with details and rationales of the critical skills they will need while at university.
+In seminars students will develop their understanding of, and skills in applying, these skills.
+The module is support by members of the Academic Skills Team and the library team.

 Reading Lists